Universal-Patois/.github/PR_TEMPLATE/detailed_pr.md

 - [ ] 📕 storybook
 - [ ] 🙅 no documentation needed

-## [optional] Are there any post-deployment tasks we need to perform?

 <!-- note: PRs with deleted sections will be marked invalid -->